By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 If you find yourself boosting the dose, taking more than was prescribed, this is the dangerous path to addiction and problems.
-First most psych meds do not work that way.
+First, most psych meds do not work that way.
 More is not better.
 The correct dose is what you need and only you and your doctor working together can figure that one out.
-If taking more of most psych meds makes you feel better, then this may be more a placebo effect than the meds.
+If taking more of most psych meds makes you feel better, then this may be more of a placebo effect than the meds.
 Talk to your doctor and your counselors about those issues.

 As a counselor what can I tell you about psych meds and their risk for recovering people?
 Here are my thoughts based on experience for whatever they are worth.
 If this gets you thinking for or against, please talk this over with your doctor.

-There are four main categories (based on use not chemical formula) of psych meds, Antidepressants, Mood stabilizers (anti-mania), antipsychotics and Anti-anxiety meds.
+There are four main categories (based on use not chemical formula) of psych meds, Antidepressants, Mood stabilizers (anti-mania), antipsychotics, and Anti-anxiety meds.

-Let’s look at these one at a time and let me tell you what clients who have taken them tell me about the effects they have had on their recovery.
+Let’s look at these one at a time and let me tell you what clients who have taken them, tell me about the effects they have had on their recovery.
 I will sneak in a few things from the effects of drugs and alcohol on the body and the brain class I teach.
-For more on this topic check either “Drug Use and Abuse, Maisto, Galizio and Connors” or “Uppers Downers and All Arounders, Inaba and Cohen.”
+For more on this topic check either “Drug Use and Abuse, Maisto, Galizio and Connors” or “Uppers Downers and All Arounders, Inaba, and Cohen.”
 Any recent edition has good information.